zeek/zeek/examples/ids/index.rst

    1389721084.522861 -       -       -       -       -       -       -       -       -       FTP::Bruteforcing       192.168.56.1 had 20 failed logins on 1 FTP server in 0m37s      -       192.168.56.1    -       -       -       -       Notice::ACTION_LOG      3600.000000     F       -       -       -       -       -
    #close    2018-12-13-22-56-21

-As a final note, the :doc:`detect-bruteforcing.bro
+As a final note, the :doc:`detect-bruteforcing.zeek
-</scripts/policy/protocols/ftp/detect-bruteforcing.bro>` script above is
+</scripts/policy/protocols/ftp/detect-bruteforcing.zeek>` script above is
 included with Bro out of the box.
 Use this feature by loading this script during startup.